jhipster/cn/pages/production.md

 ## <a name="monitoring"></a> Monitoring

-JHipster comes with full monitoring support from [Metrics](http://metrics.codahale.com/).
+JHipster comes with full monitoring support from [Micrometer](https://micrometer.io/).

 In development, Metrics data will be available through JMX: launch your JConsole and you will be able to access it

-In production, your application will try to send this data to an [ELK or JHipster Console server]({{ site.url }}/monitoring/) or to a [Graphite server](http://graphite.wikidot.com/), depending on what you have configured in your `application-prod.yml` configuration file.
+In production, your application expose its metrics data on an endpoint that a [Prometheus server](https://prometheus.io/docs/introduction/overview/) can scrape at regular intervals, depending on what you have configured.